Prison deaths mount in El Salvador’s gang crackdown

 Lawmakers bought time by suspending arrestees’ access to lawyers, extending from three days to 15 days the period someone could be held without charges and lifting the cap for how long someone could be held before trial.
 Judges almost automatically sent those arrested to prison for six months while prosecutors tried to build cases.

-The judges who remain are under tremendous pressure to go along with the president’s goals to protect their jobs, said Sidney Blanco Reyes, one of the judges forced to quit.
+Judges are under tremendous pressure to go along with the president’s goals to protect their jobs, said Sidney Blanco Reyes, a judge forced to retire after a legislative reform established an age cap last year.
 “It’s as though the fate of those locked up depends on what the president says.”

 By the government’s own account, El Salvador’s prisons were already overcrowded before the war against the gangs.
 The president quickly announced the construction of a new mega prison, but it remains unfinished.
 Seven months later, El Salvador’s incarcerated population has more than doubled.

-The prison deaths are almost always confirmed when a funeral home calls a family member of the deceased.
-There is no direct communication from the government.
 “There is interest in hiding these deaths,” said Navas, and so they are blamed on natural causes.
-There is no autopsy, no investigation.

 He attributed the prison deaths to rivalries between jailed gang members.
 He raised doubts about claims of arbitrary detentions.
 It is very hard, he said, for a mother to admit her son was a gang member or collaborated with them.